HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 ## Parsing and Getting Values
 `yieldplotlib` provides a loading system with a unified interface for accessing data from the yield codes.
-The system abstracts the complex and inconsistent file structures of the AYO and EXOSIMS inputs and outputs by organizing them into a hierarchical tree of nodes representing files and directories.
-This abstractions creates a consistent API that allows users to query data without needing to understand and parse the underlying data products.
+The system manages the complex and inconsistent file structures of the AYO and EXOSIMS inputs and outputs by organizing them into a hierarchical tree of nodes representing files and directories.
+This abstraction creates a consistent API that allows users to query data without needing to understand and parse the underlying data products.
 For collaboration purposes the valid queries are managed in a Google Sheet where collaborators have linked the EXOSIMS and AYO keys to a universal key in `yieldplotlib`.